 Geographical information system and demographic data are useful to acquire the information regarding food insecurity and needs of the people.
-(Bacon & Baker, 2017) focused on the estimation and researched method for the findings of food insecurity.
+Bacon and Baker (2017), focused on the estimation and researched method for the findings of food insecurity.
 Seventeen indicators were used to identify the factors and risks of food insecurity.
 Cluster analysis was used to analyze the data.
-The findings indicate that the geographical information can be helpful to understand the needs and problems of the people and efficient use of resources can be ensured (Bacon et al., (2017)).
-(Borders, Ferris, Jo Beeby, & McCahill, 2018) utilize the demographic data, geographical information system, and location of food assistance.
+The findings indicate that the geographical information can be helpful to understand the needs and problems of the people and efficient use of resources can be ensured (Bacon & Baker, 2017).
+Borders and team (2018) made use of the demographic data, geographical information system, and location of food assistance.
 The data was analyzed through the food insecurity index, potential food insecurity, distance, and poverty rate through the case study method.
 The result highlights that poverty is the only approach that is helpful to estimate the food insecurity rate and access of the people for it.
-Therefore, poverty should be addressed to reduce the issue (Borders et al., (2018)).
+Therefore, poverty should be addressed to reduce the issue (Borders, Ferris, Jo Beeby, & McCahill, 2018).
 [2 sources]

-(Wright, J. D., Donley, A. M., Gualtieri, M. C., & Strickhouser, S. M. (2016)) Explains defined the term food desert, referring to the areas that lack access nutritious, healthy and even affordable food.
+Wright and his colleagues (2016) defined the term food desert, referring to the areas that lack access nutritious, healthy and even affordable food.
 The sample was taken from a list of known food deserts, especially one which uses observational data regarding local availability, quality, and price.
 It then deploys focus groups and food insecurity.
 The purpose of this research was to show that the people in neighborhoods with a full-service supermarket have a much poor diet than the ones that do.
-The only recommended solution to this issue is to open full-service supermarkets in various neighborhoods and provide food to low-income populations.
-(Zepeda, L. (2017)) Defines good insecurity within the country as reduced variety, reduced quality and even desirability of diet.
+The only recommended solution to this issue is to open full-service supermarkets in various neighborhoods and provide food to low-income populations (Wright, J. D., Donley, A. M., Gualtieri, M. C., & Strickhouser, S. M., 2016).
+Zepeda (2017) redefined good insecurity within the country as reduced variety, reduced quality and even desirability of diet.
 Lack of food or food insecurity does not necessarily mean hunger, but it is related to a poor diet, health problems, and even weight gain.
 This process of redefining was done by carrying out a research-based assessment of 20 people living in middle America suffering from food insecurity since they do not have a pantry in their homes.
 Furthermore, they are also classified families on the basis of the Asset Vulnerability Framework (AFV) to deal with food insecurity.
 The various points associated with the subject refer to the structural changes in the economy.
-These changes have reduced labor assets of a number of middle-class participants using decreased job security, reductions in wages, and finally increased nonstandard work along with a significant increase in costs of benefits as being responsible for food insecurity).
+These changes have reduced labor assets of a number of middle-class participants using decreased job security, reductions in wages, and finally increased nonstandard work along with a significant increase in costs of benefits as being responsible for food insecurity (Zepeda, 2017).
 [2 sources]

 Entering the Field